-WHY I TEACH
+WHY I Taught

 that student went to pursue an BFA and where they landed in their seeking employment within

-advice after leaving our small program and young designers who maintain connections through social media like LinkedIn or Facebook.
+the broad field of design.
+It was an unscientific catalog of creative people.
+They asked for a bit of advice after leaving our small program.
+The young designers maintained connections through social media like LinkedIn or Facebook.

-My goal: to make a worthwhile impression with future designers.
-If they decide to teach a class
+My goal was to make a worthwhile impression with future designers.
+If they ever decide to teach a class or mentor a junior team member some day, they will remember teachers that pushed

 –positively–for better results, thoughtful efforts and more empathy to their subject.